c4lliope/rfcs/021-team-credential-managers/proposal.md

 # Proposal

-This proposal introduces a new kind configuration: `var_sources`.
+This proposal introduces a new kind of configuration: `var_sources`.
 This name is chosen to build on the existing terminology around `((vars))` and to directly relate them to one another.
 Calling them "var sources" instead of "credential managers" will also let us reason about the idea more generically so that